dhellmann/pymotw-3/source/sys/imports.rst

     .../lib/python3.4/site-packages

-The import search path list can be modified before starting the interpreter by setting the shell variable :data:`PYTHONPATH` to a colon-separated list of directories.
+The import search-path list can be modified before starting the interpreter by setting the shell variable :data:`PYTHONPATH` to a colon-separated list of directories.